tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 Getting around
 ~~~~~~~~~~~~~~

-First up, try zooming by **scrolling** the mouse.
-As you get closer in, you'll
+While zoomed in, you'll notice a small set of axes displayed in the middle of
-notice a small set of axes displayed in the middle of the screen:
+the screen:

 .. figure:: images/pivot_indicator.jpg